therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 > Do not attempt to change the model.
 Constrain the model.

-SAIOS reduces drift and unpredictability by:
+SAIHV reduces drift and unpredictability by:

 * Enforcing structured execution patterns
 * Anchoring identity across sessions
 * Applying constraint-based reasoning scaffolds
 * Requiring explicit lifecycle boundaries for invoked skills

 The model remains probabilistic.
-SAIOS compresses behavioral entropy, producing more predictable and repeatable execution flows while preserving probabilistic reasoning capabilities.
+SAIHV compresses behavioral entropy, producing more predictable and repeatable execution flows while preserving probabilistic reasoning capabilities.

 ---

 ## Platform Validation

-SAIOS has been validated across multiple hosted AI systems using only their native conversational interfaces:
+SAIHV has been validated across multiple hosted AI systems using only their native conversational interfaces:

 * Microsoft Copilot
 * Google Gemini